What's behind a successful Ashurst application? A convincing covering letter

 Think ahead to the interview with the firm

-The firm’s hints and tips on its website remind you to use the covering 'letter to shape your interview’.
+The firm’s hints and tips on its website remind you to use 'your application to shape your interview’.
 Ashurst's recruiters will have studied your application before an interview so make sure you are comfortable being quizzed on anything you put into the covering letter; feel confident that those examples will continue to show your skills and knowledge in the best light at interview.

 Make the most of the firm’s additional online help before completing your application